 Using our chargers

-Chargers owned and maintained by East Lothian Council have the following rates:
+Chargers owned and maintained by East Lothian Council have the following peak/off-peak rates:

-The Journey chargers also apply an overstay charge of £30 if a vehicle is plugged in for more than 45 minutes, and people who stay too long could additionally be subject to a £60 Penalty Charge issued by our Parking Attendants.
+The Journey chargers will apply an overstay charge of up to £50 if a vehicle is plugged in for more than 45 minutes, and people who stay too long could additionally be subject to a £100 Penalty Charge issued by our Parking Attendants.
 These measures are intended to ensure that drivers move on as soon as possible and the space is left available for the next vehicle that needs a rapid top-up.

-Our On-street bollard-style chargers are connected to either the Connected Kerb or Fuuse networks.
-For more information on these chargers, including tariffs and ways to pay, visit the operator’s own website/Apps:
+Our chargers are connected to a variety of networks - click here for a full list.
+For more information including tariffs and ways to pay, visit the operator’s own website/Apps: